codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 we find a line that has a frequency greater than frequency of the top element in the min-heap, we remove the top element, and add a new tuple.

-We now have a min-heap with the k-most frequent lines.
+We end up with a min-heap containing the k-most frequent lines.
 However, we want to print the lines in descending order, so we create a new _max-heap_ from which we can remove the elements one by one.
 Notice that we use `tuple_less_than` instead of `tuple_greater_than`.

 ```ocaml
 let reversed_heap = Hash_heap.Heap.create ~cmp:tuple_less_than ()